Free shipping on orders over $100

 Internal Revolving Truck - Spindle Design Example

-Spindle Design Trucks incorporate a threaded spindle which is installed into a female fitting welded into the top of the flagpole.
+• Design: Features a threaded spindle that is installed into a female fitting welded into the top of the flagpole.

 Internal Stationary Truck - Cap Design Example

-Cap Design Trucks install over the top of the flagpole and are attached with anchoring set screws or bolts.
+• Design: Installed over the top of the flagpole and secured with anchoring set screws or bolts.
+This design does not rotate.

 ${alert.message}